Alpha Company “Assassins” return from U.S. Central Command deployment

+FORT BLISS, Texas – Soldiers assigned to the 1st Armored Division Sustainment Brigade returned home from a deployment to the U.S. Central Command theater Aug.
+11.

-A Soldier assigned to Alpha Company, 142nd Division Sustainment Support Battalion, 1st Armored Division Sustainment Brigade, embraces his family for the first time after redeploying from the U.S. Central Command theater Aug.
-11, 2022 at Fort Bliss, Texas.
-Alpha company served a nine-month rotation in support of Operations Inherent Resolve and Spartan Shield conducting sustainment missions that ensured the warfighter and supported troops in contact received the supplies and materiel they needed.
-(U.S. Army photo by Maj.
-Jessica Rovero)
+Alpha Company, 142nd Division Sustainment Support Battalion, 1st Armored Division Sustainment Brigade completed a nine-month rotation in support of Operations Inherent Resolve and Spartan Shield.

+“Everybody pitched in and made it a team effort across four countries by the time we were all done.
+They were relentless in the pursuit of excellence, tireless at getting the job done, and supported each other as we had to head out to so many different locations,” said Capt.
+Zachary Livingston, commander, Alpha Company, 142nd Division Sustainment Support Battalion, 1st Armored Division Sustainment Brigade.

+Livingston and his company supported a number of sustainment missions within the U.S. CENTCOM area of responsibility, including the operation of Supply Support Activities in four locations, fuel testing, convoy operations for resupply missions, and water purification exercises in Kuwait.
+Ultimately, his company ensured the warfighters and the supported troops in contact received the supplies and materiel they needed to operate.

 |Date Taken: